Menu Close

 Dr Gulsah Dogruer

-Dr Gulsah Dogruer did her PhD on assessing the impact of chemical exposure on the health of coastal marine wildlife through toxicokinetics and toxicodynamics.
+Dr Gulsah Dogruer did her PhD with Jason, Liesbeth and Fred on assessing the impact of chemical exposure on the health of coastal marine wildlife through toxicokinetics and toxicodynamics.
 After graduating in 2022, Gulsah joined the Institute for Risk Assessment Sciences (IRAS) at Utrecht University as a researcher.

 Dr Steph Chaousis